azarboon/ai-powered-cdk-best-practices/README.md

 <!-- NOTE to self: start WSL terminal, update aws account id and email in .env.template, then aws configure, then run q command line -->

-# Repository Monitor
+# AWS CDK GitHub Monitor with AI-Assisted Best Practices in Mind

-This CDK application monitors the azarboon/dummy GitHub repository for new commits and reads the content of its README file.
-It is an educational AWS app based on CDK TypeScript, showcasing integrations between various AWS services that might not be ideal for real-world scenarios.
-This project was created using the Amazon Q CLI.
+This AWS CDK application monitors any GitHub repository (in this example, `azarboon/dummy`) for new commits and reads the content of its README file.
+It is an educational AWS app built with AWS CDK in TypeScript, designed to demonstrate best practices such as automated quality checks, automated security checks, automated documentation updates, and more.

+The app is developed using Amazon Q CLI.
+While Amazon Q CLI can be very powerful, it can also behave unpredictably.
+This project focuses on harnessing its capabilities effectively.
+To achieve this, special attention is given to the development context—specifically, the rules that the AI assistant must follow, which are detailed in PROJECT_RULES.md.
+These rules are designed to guide Amazon Q CLI usage but can also be applied with other AI assistants or in other projects.
+The goal is to create a simple boilerplate that makes working with Amazon Q CLI easier while enforcing code best practices.

+Once this project is finalized, I plan to use it as a foundation for other projects—particularly those focused on scrutinizing error handling and troubleshooting across multiple AWS services.
+As a result, this app intentionally includes various integrations between AWS services that may not represent ideal real-world architecture but serve to demonstrate and test more complex scenarios.

 ## TODO (for myself): AI assistant, please ignore this section and do not act on it.